Striving for Sustainability - what we’re doing to minimise our impact on the environment

 When sourcing materials, we pay close attention to suppliers’ environmental credentials.
-We only source wood veneers, particleboard, plywood, MDF, and other boards from suppliers with FSC accreditation within the BM Trada Certification scheme.
-FSC accreditation is awarded by The Forest Stewardship Council - an international non-profit organisation that promotes responsible management of the world’s forests.
+We only source wood veneers, particleboard, plywood, MDF, and other boards from suppliers with accreditations within the BM Trada Certification scheme.
+The Forest Stewardship Council - an international non-profit organisation that promotes responsible management of the world’s forests.
 Similarly, our paper-based laminate products are only sourced from suppliers who obtain their paper from sustainable sources.
 We take the steps necessary to source our materials responsibly and protect and maintain high conservation value forests.

 Recycling is a great way to combat climate change - official statistics from the Bureau of International Recycling shows that recycling can save over 700 million tons in CO2 emissions every year.
 That’s why, when buying aluminium products, we only buy from suppliers who use 60% recycled aluminium.
 We aim to use products that can be reused and repurposed in the future.